 With KwSUs, farmers classify soils with comparable internal properties and suitability for pearl millet production (Table 4).
 The distribution of KwSUs in the fields is known by most household members.
-With participatory mapping, the farm can therefore be divided into KwSUs (omutunda, ehenge, ehenene, elondo and omufitu), which represent internal soil properties.
+With participatory mapping, the farm can therefore be divided into KwSUs (omutunda, ehenge, ehenene, elondo, and omufitu), which represent internal soil properties.

-- 5 Subsequently, soils are divided into three textural categories: <80%, 80-90%, and >90% sand (Table 10) representing textural limits discussed in various classifications (e.g. IUSS Working Group WRB, 2014).
-The classes can be estimated in the field using texture-by-feel (Vos et al., 2016) or the Kruedener test adapted for sandy soils (Fabry and Lutz, 1950; Nostitz, 1934).
+Subsequently, soils are divided into three textural categories: < 80, 80-90, and > 90% sand (Table 9) representing textural limits discussed in various classifications (e.g. IUSS Working Group WRB, 2014).
+The classes can be estimated in the field using the texture-by-feel method (Vos et al., 2016) or the Kruedener test adapted for sandy soils (Fabry and Lutz,

+1950; Nostitz, 1934).
 The three classes represent the transition from "good" (or "improved") to "very poor" (or "degraded") chemical fertility potential.
-Most elondo are fine sandy soils, in which coarse texture (>90%) would indicate ongoing or past degradation (e.g. overland) - 10 flows, eluviation) because elondo is described as a fertile soil.
-Conversely, the proportions of sand are very high in ehenge and omufitu (Table 5) and <90% sand indicates that major soil improvements had been undertaken (e.g. former homestead location).
-Given that omufitu are defined by their high sand content, omufitu will never present <90% sand without human activity.
-Plant growth in ehenene is limited by the high soil pH and high runoff intensity (Rigourd et al., 1999) and the soil texture is not relevant for SQ evaluation for this specific KwSU. - 15 Theoretical colour shade value of C-saturated soils vary from 3.5 for fine soils (<80% sand) to 4.5 for very coarse soils (>95% sand; Table 9)(Blume et al., 2011, p.
+Most elondo are fine sandy soils, in which coarse texture (> 90%) would indicate ongoing or past degradation (e.g. overland flows, eluviation) because elondo is described as a fertile soil.
+Conversely, the proportions of sand are very high in ehenge and omufitu (Table 5) and < 90% sand indicates that major soil improvements had been undertaken (e.g. former homestead location).
+Given that omufitu are defined by their high sand content, omufitu will never present < 90% sand without human activity.
+Plant growth in ehenene is limited by the high soil pH and high runoff intensity (Rigourd et al., 1999) and the soil texture is not relevant for SQ evaluation for this specific KwSU.

+Theoretical colour shade value of C-saturated soils vary from 3.5 for fine soils (< 80 % sand) to 4.5 for very coarse soils (> 95 % sand; Table 8) (Blume et al., 2011, p.
 51).
 The three levels indicate fertilisation status.
-Positive meaning sufficient organic inputs and negative meaning largely missing inputs.
+Positive means sufficient organic inputs and negative means largely missing inputs.
 Munsell colour charts are a standardised tool commonly used to evaluate bulk soil colours.
 Few issues are related to the use of Munsell in this context.
-First, the charts are relatively expensive, but affordable for regional agricultural offices and are available for researchers from most soil science research groups.
-Second, the colour - 20 evaluation is somehow subjective and in the context of North-Central Namibia mostly only small differences in soil colour could be observed.
+First, the charts are relatively expensive, but affordable for regional agricultural offices, and are available for researchers from most soil science research groups.
+Second, the colour evaluation is somehow subjective and in the context of NCN mostly only small differences in soil colour could be observed.
 Therefore, we suggest creating a collection of soil samples representing the regional soils and compare based on those standards.

-To make the evaluation closer to FFE, we suggest adapting the colour value scale for ehenge and ehenene (optimal colour value +1) because these soils are lighter than the other KwSUs ("in ehenge the soil will look white", KS, 60, Ondobe) and cannot reach low colour values.
+To align the evaluation closer to FFE, we suggest adapting the colour value scale for ehenge and ehenene (optimal colour value +1) because these soils are lighter than the other